mitchelljustin/pragmatic-lightning/index.md

 }
 ```

+**Note**: *If you get an error like "unable to find a path to destination", just wait a little while (1-2 mins).
+The client and server nodes need some time to discover each other.*

 Voilá!
 Your first weather report has been bought and paid for.

 Actually, you might notice you didn't get a report back from the API call.